couchbase-examples/ios-swift-cblite-userprofile-sync/README.md

 ## Try it out

-* Open `src/UserProfileQueryDemo.xcodeproj` using Xcode
+* Open `src/UserProfileSyncDemo.xcodeproj` using Xcode
 * Build and run the project.
 * Verify that you see the login screen.

 ## Conclusion

-This tutorial walked you through an example of how to use a pre-built Couchbase Lite database and has a simple Query example to show you how to use the `QueryBuilder` API in Swift.
+This tutorial walked you through an example of how to use a Sync Gateway to synchronize data between Couchbase Lite enabled clients.
+We discussed how to configure your Sync Gateway to enforce relevat access control, authorization and data routing between Couchbase Lite enabled clients.